 Trinidad & Tobago Calypso Carnival

-The twin island republic of Trinidad and Tobago (T&T), the most southerly islands in the Caribbean, celebrate Carnival as part of their multicultural history.
-After Boxing Day, it seems the entire nation focuses on dance lessons, costume making, the artistry of masks, music rehearsals in preparation for Panorama (the steel pan orchestra play-offs) and Soca dancing.
-Each week in January and February brings new events and contests, leading up to a Junior Panorama Steel Drum play off and Junior King & Queen of Carnival competitions.
-From dawn on J’Ouvert or Carnival Monday — when parade-goers slather themselves in chocolate, mud and oil paint — through the night of Mardi Gras (Carnival Tuesday), the festival unites local and foreign communities in celebrating a proud Caribbean tradition.
+The Republic of Trinidad and Tobago (T&T), the most southerly Caribbean islands, celebrate Carnival as part of their multicultural history.
+After Boxing Day, it seems the entire nation focuses on dance lessons, costume making and the artistry of masks.
+Everyone joins music rehearsals in preparation for Panorama (the steel pan orchestra play-offs) and Soca dancing.
+Each week in January and February brings new events and contests.
+Don’t miss the Junior Panorama Steel Drum play off and Junior King & Queen of Carnival competitions.
+Be there at dawn on J’Ouvert or Carnival Monday — when parade-goers slather themselves in chocolate, mud and oil paint.
+Throughout Carnival Tuesday, the festival unites local and foreign communities in celebrating a proud Caribbean tradition.

 Quebec City, Canada Frozen Carnaval

-A chilly Carnival it’ll be in the “snow capital of the world,” but it’s one any winter lover won’t want to miss.
-This year from Febrary 7-16, 2020, Quebec City presents its cold-weather joie de vivre to the world with an incredible array of snow games and activities.
-From ice slides to dog sleds, extreme canoeing to marathon skating, the Quebecois definitely know how to throw one fun and frost-filled Carnaval and they’ve been doing it for over 60 years!
-Le Bonhomme, the official Carnaval snowman mascot, welcomes festival-goers to his magical abode — a spectacularly illuminated ice palace, complete with heated terraces, ice bar and an outdoor dance party in the snow.
-Kids will have a blast snow tubing down one of three corridors, taking rides in a horse-drawn sleigh, or partaking in any one of the wide variety of activities available to young and old.
-And don’t forget to sample the cold-weather inspired food.
+Expect a chilly Carnival in the “snow capital of the world.”
+But, any winter lover won’t want to miss it.
+This year from Feb.
+3-12, 2023, Quebec City presents ice slides and dog sleds, extreme canoeing and marathon skating.
+Le Bonhomme, the official Carnaval snowman mascot, welcomes festival-goers to his magical abode.
+Explore the spectacularly illuminated ice palace, complete with heated terraces, ice bar and an outdoor, snow-clad dance party.
+Kids will have a blast snow tubing down one of three corridors.
+Book rides in a horse-drawn sleigh.
+Partake in any one of the wide variety of activities available to young and old and stay warm.
+Don’t forget to sample the cold-weather inspired food.
 Sweetened snow and heated wine make for tasty treats after relaxing at the outdoor hot tubs and sauna.
-For more information and schedule of events visit the official Quebec City Carnaval website
+For more information, visit the official Quebec City Carnaval website